 Table of Contents

-In the context of constant synthesis and breaking down of structural proteins in the body, free amino acids constantly occur which the body can either destroy or reuse for the synthesis of new proteins.
+The repeated synthesis and breakdown of structural proteins in the body release free amino acids constantly in the body, which can be destroyed or recycled for the synthesis of new proteins.
 The splitting of the amino group from the respective amino acid occurs in 2 ways.
-The 1st and the most frequent process is transamination, which entails the transfer of the amino group to an α-keto acid, which then becomes an amino acid.
-This process is referred to as transamination.
-Considerably rarer is deamination, the liberation of the amino group as ammonia (NH3).
-Each transamination needs pyridoxal phosphate (PLP) as a cofactor (coenzyme).
-It is the active form of vitamin B6, which often plays a role in the reactions of amino acid metabolism.
+The 1st and the most frequent process is transamination, which entails the transfer of the amino group to an α-keto acid, which is then converted to an amino acid.
+The 2nd and relatively rare process known as deamination involves the release of the amino group as ammonia (NH3).
+Each transamination reaction requires pyridoxal phosphate (PLP) as a cofactor (coenzyme).
+It is the active form of vitamin B6, which often plays a role in amino acid metabolism.

 Transport of Nitrogen in the Blood

-Via the aforementioned process of transamination, nitrogen atoms are bound to amino acids in the form of amino groups in the periphery, mostly cells of the skeletal musculature.
-They can then be delivered into the bloodstream and reach the liver.
-Here, amino acids can also be synthesized from intermediate byproducts of major metabolic pathways, like the citric acid cycle for instance.
+During transamination, the nitrogen atoms are bound to amino acids in the form of peripheral amino groups, mostly in the cells of the skeletal musculature.
+The nitrogen atoms are then delivered into the bloodstream and reach the liver, where the amino acids are also synthesized from intermediates of major metabolic pathways, such as the citric acid cycle.

 Glutamate is an amino acid central to nitrogen transport.
-It forms in the peripheral cells of the body via the transfer of an amino group to an α-ketoglutarate.
-It can serve as substrate for transamination or it can pick up another amino group and is then delivered into the bloodstream as glutamine.
-In the human body, glutamine is the amino acid with the highest plasma concentration and primarily serves the transport of nitrogen to the kidney but also to the liver.
-In the kidney, glutamine is actually broken down in order to form ammonia.
-Ammonium, not ammonia is secreted in the proximal tubule where it contributes to neutralization of acids in the urine.
+It is synthesized in the peripheral cells of the body via the transfer of an amino group to an α-ketoglutarate.
+It serves as a substrate for transamination or binds with another amino group for delivery into the bloodstream as glutamine.
+In the human body, the plasma concentration of glutamine is the highest and primarily represents the transport of nitrogen to the kidney and the liver.
+In the kidney, glutamine is actually broken down to form ammonia.
+Ammonium, but not ammonia, is secreted in the proximal tubule, where it facilitates the neutralization of acids in the urine.